aileen-byte/Team14/personal statements/Phillippa.md

 # Multi Cycled Cache

-Aileen implemented the majority of single cycle data cache that appears in our final submission.
-In parallel, I experimented with extending this into a multi-cycle blocking cache controlled by a small finite state machine.
+Aileen implemented the majority of the single cycle data cache that appears in our final submission.
+In parallel, I experimented with extending this into a multi cycle blocking cache controlled by a small finite state machine in a separate branch of the repo.
 The prototype used states like COMPARE, WRITE_BACK, ALLOCATE and REFILL to model realistic miss handling and asserted a cachestall signal back to the CPU whenever a miss was in progress.

 It didn't fully verify and integrate it into the pipelined CPU without risking regressions in the working design.
 As a team we therefore chose to keep the simpler single cycle cache for the final hand in.